Smart Budgeting Tips for Modern College Students: Master Your Finances

 Your student ID is basically a golden ticket.
 If you aren't using your .edu email address to snag discounts, you’re essentially leaving free money on the table.
 A solid student discount guide starts with the basics: software (Adobe/Microsoft), streaming (Spotify/Hulu), and even retail brands.

 • The Gym: Skip the $50/month private membership and use the campus fitness center. * **Entertainment:** Most schools host free movie nights, concerts, and guest lectures. * **Textbooks:** Never buy new.
-Check the library’s reserve desk, look for digital rentals, or buy used copies from graduating seniors. * **Financial Advice:** Many universities offer peer mentoring programs, like "It Make$ Cents!", where students help other students navigate campus-specific financial hurdles.
+Check the library’s reserve desk, look for digital rentals, or buy used copies from graduating seniors. * **Financial Advice:** Many universities offer peer mentoring programs, like "It Make$ Cents!", where students help other students manage campus-specific financial hurdles.

 Checklist of popular student discount categories